Deulfi/memo-playlist/README.md

 - Method to clean memo.log up a bit

 ## Notice
-Only tested on Windows and with UOSC.
+- Only tested on Windows and with UOSC.
 Vanilla menus should work fine, since I didn't mess with it, but no guarantees.
+- It's quite rudimentary, don't expect a well done playlist management system.
+It's more like a 'Oh, shoot.
+I want to quickly save this for later'

 ## Installation